 - Marco Leite, Techno-economic evaluation in materials selection for multiple parts under OEM-Tier relations considering ilities and economies of scale, 2012.

 - Pedro Marques, Creativity in Product Development: A contribution to the understanding of front-end design, 2012.

 - António Santos, The design of one-off products developed in SME’s, 2011.

-The Informed Design Lab (IDL) is an informal gathering of faculty, researchers and students with common interests in the areas of design process, design practice and design research.
+The Design of Enhanced Engineering Products Lab (DEEP Lab) is an informal gathering of faculty, researchers and students with common interests in the areas of the design process, design practice and design research.
 From its inception in January 2017, the Lab's goal is to foster the design practice and research together with companies through the development of tools and methods.
 With that objective, we will seek funding from both governmental agencies and companies and will hire and support research staff within research and consultancy projects at the International Design Center.
 The Lab involves researchers from diverse backgrounds with the aim of fostering interdisciplinary thinking and cross-pollination.
-The areas of interest to the Lab include, but are not limited to: design methods and techniques, product design and development processes and practices, design research, creativity, materials selection methodologies, renewable composites, cost modelling and management of uncertainty in design.
+The areas of interest to the Lab include, but are not limited to: design methods and techniques, product design and development processes and practices, design research, creativity, materials selection methodologies, renewable composites, cost modeling and management of uncertainty in design.